bridging hardware and software via object-oriented python and pyserial — demonstrated in the completed arduino data bridge project.

-embedded control / real-time firmware / quantum algorithms
+fpga logic / bare-metal firmware / quantum workflows

 kuku dompreh